All Episodes

 That's a de facto felony.

-And the key question is, is the FBI investigating these leaks, some of which may be coming out of the FBI, because here you've got real crimes, whereas as yet after eight months, uh, we've got uh clapper, uh DNI Clapper in the head of Morel, head of the uh CIA saying we haven't found any connections.
+And the key question is, is the FBI investigating these leaks, some of which may be coming out of the FBI, because here you've got real crimes, whereas as yet, after eight months, we've got Clapper, DNI Clapper, and the head of the CIA, saying we haven't found any connections.

-They got no I haven't got a link and and the three suspects, so to speak are Roger Stone, Paul Manafit, and Cardinal Page, they've all said, look, we'll testify publicly about any connections with the Russians.
+I haven't got a link, and the three suspects, so to speak, are Roger Stone, Paul Manafort, and Cardinal Page, they've all said, look, we'll testify publicly about any connections with the Russians.

 In addition to that, Sean, I can't figure out what the crime would be.

-I mean, President Trump as candidate Trump said, Hey, Vlad, put out those thirty thousand emails if you got 'em.
+I mean, President Trump, as candidate Trump, said, hey, Vlad, put out those 30,000 emails if you got them.

 I mean, maybe that's collusion.